DFE-Digital/teacher-services-cloud/documentation/platform-faq.md

   - The federated credential for this environment does not exist
   - The managed identity does not exist
   - The managed identity is not added to the Entra ID group
-  - The Entra ID group is missing the role assignement
+  - The Entra ID group is missing the resource group within role assignement scope

   The managed identity should be added to the relevant Entra ID group via the `add member` option.
 If you cannot select this, validate you are an owner.
 Being an owner is required to add the managed identity to the Entra ID group.